Rubiales' Hermoso kiss trial: What you need to know – DW – 02/03/2025

 The charges date back to the Women's World Cup final in August 2023 in Sydney, Australia.
 After Spain beat England, Rubiales grabbed his crotch in celebration while sat with Spanish royalty.
 Later, during the medal presentation cermony, he lifted star Spanish player Jenni Hermoso off her feet then grabbed her by the head and appeared to pull her toward him to kiss her on the lips in front of a packed Sydney Olympic stadium and a TV audience of millions.
 It is claimed that Rubiales, along with former women's national team coach Jorge Vilda, later coerced Hermoso in to endorsing a statement absolving them of wrongdoing.

-He is to stand trial at Madrid's high court beginning on Monday on allegations of sexual assault and attempting to coerce Hermoso, 34, into declaring the kiss as consensual.
+He is standing trial at Madrid's high court on allegations of sexual assault and attempting to coerce Hermoso, 34, into declaring the kiss as consensual.
 Vilda, former Spanish football federation (RFEF) sporting director Albert Luque, and the RFEF's former head of marketing, Ruben Rivera, are also on trial for their suspected roles in pressuring Hermoso.
 All deny the charges against them.

 What has happened since the incident?